grammyjs/website/site/docs/plugins/fluent.md

 ## grammY Configuration

-Now let’s see how this message above could be rendered by a bot.
+Now let's see how this message above could be rendered by a bot.
 But first, we will need to configure grammY to use the plugin.

 Before all else, you will need to configure your bot to use the Fluent context flavor.